SpikeHD/Dorion/README.md

 > Want official support for another client mod?
 As long as it works on the web, feel free to submit a [feature request](https://github.com/SpikeHD/Dorion/issues/new/choose)!

 > [!TIP]
 > Unsure what shelter plugins exist out there?
-There's more than you think, so try searching `shelter plugins` on GitHub, or use the Plugin Browser plugin:
+There's more than you think!
+Try searching `shelter plugins` on GitHub, or use the Plugin Browser plugin:
 >
 > `https://spikehd.github.io/shelter-plugins/plugin-browser/`